 "London, May 9, 1842.
-SIR,-I did not receive your letter of the 7th inst.
-Parliament instituted to inquire into and to correct until my arrival in town this evening, and I beg you national evils, never inquired into these things, will will assure the Association, that I will not lose a moment appointed to inquire into the condition of felons in on behalf of Samuel Holberry, and to urge Sir James I shall have the honour of advising you of the result
+SIR,-I did not receive your letter of the 7th inst. until my arrival in town this evening, and I beg you will assure the Association, that I will not lose a moment in forwarding their Memorial to the Secretary of State. on behalf of Samuel Holberry, and to urge Sir James I shall have the honour of advising you of the result